 3. It keeps your bones strong.

-While it doesn’t offer as much calcium as cow’s milk, almond milk does offer 30 percent of the recommended daily amount, as well as 25 percent of the recommended amount of vitamin D, reducing your risk for arthritis and osteoporosis and improving your immune function.
-Plus, these two nutrients work together to provide healthy bones and teeth formation.
+While it does not contain as much calcium as cow’s milk, it does contain 30% of the recommended daily amount of calcium and 25% of the recommended daily amount of vitamin D, lowering your risk of arthritis and osteoporosis and improving your immune function.

 4. It keeps your skin glowing.